gwu-cs-sysprog/lectures/05/01_lecture.md

 - `creat(path, mode)` - Create a new file at the `path` with the `mode` (specified identically to `open`).
     Later, we'll learn about mode when we discuss security, for now, you can use a permissive mode of `0777`.
 - `unlink(path)` - Try and remove a file!
-    This is called, for example, buy the `rm` program.
+    This is called, for example, by the `rm` program.

 ```c